Kamilla and the Thief: Production

 Kamilla and the Thief was the first feature film to be produced in Kristiansand, and was financed privately, in a time when it was common (and still is) for Norwegian films to receive support from the government to get produced.
-Producer Odd Hynnekleiv used three years to find investors to the project.
+Producer Odd Hynnekleiv took three years to find investors to the project.
 After the film's success it took only three weeks to secure investors for the sequel, Kamilla and the Thief II.

 Hynnkleiv and his wife, director Grete Salomonsen produced the film with their own company, Penelope Film.
 The crew were mixed with local talent and international craftsmen.